ECB's Coeure: new supervisory set-up may induce bank restructures

 The ECB is taking over as supervisor of euro zone banks in November under Europe's new Single Supervisory Mechanism (SSM), which will give the bank wide-ranging powers, including the right to demand that lenders increase their capital buffers.

-"The mere presence of the SSM could induce restructuring as banks seek to reduce margins in anticipation of increased euro area competition," ECB Executive Board member Benoit Coeure told a conference in Paris.
+"The mere presence of the SSM could induce restructuring as banks seek to reduce margins in anticipation of increased euro area competition," ECB Executive Board member Benoit Coeure said in the text of a speech for delivery in Paris.

-"This will be compounded with the competitive pressure created by the expansion of e-banking."
+"This will be compounded with the competitive pressure created by the expansion of e-banking," he added.